The Stranger (2025 film): Production

 In March 2025, Benjamin Voisin was announced in the principal role.
 Ozon produced the film through his own company FOZ, in co-production with Gaumont, France 2 Cinéma, Macassar Productions and Belgium's Scope Pictures.
 Principal photography began in Morocco in April 2025, at which time Rebecca Marder, Pierre Lottin, Swann Arlaud and Denis Lavant were announced to have joined the cast.

 Release

 The Stranger was selected to compete for the Golden Lion at the 82nd Venice International Film Festival, where it had its world premiere on 2 September 2025.

 In April 2025, international sales were acquired by Gaumont.
 In May 2025, the company presented the film at the Marché du Film in Cannes to be acquired by distributors around the world.
-Gaumont is scheduled to theatrically release the film in France on 29 October 2025.
-Music Box Films acquired US distribution rights for a release in 2026.
+Gaumont was scheduled to theatrically release the film in France on 29 October 2025.
+Music Box Films acquired US distribution rights, and was released there in April 2026.
+The film was also released in the United Kingdom in April 2026.

 Reception

+Box office

+The film had 752k admissions at the French box office, grossing $9 million.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 84 out of 100, based on 17 critics, indicating "universal acclaim".

-Damon Wise for Deadline writes that the film "is a perfectly crafted but somewhat laborious stab at the book’s dark heart."
+Damon Wise for Deadline writes that the film "is a perfectly crafted but somewhat laborious stab at the book's dark heart."